yangjh8431/fullstack-gpt/README.md

 # Langchain 2024 Update

-Langchain got so much better
+Langchain got so much better and the best